greg-martinez44/write2audiobook/docs/user-guide/docx-to-audio.md

 description: Instructions on converting Word documents to MP3.
 ---

-This page explains how to convert Microsoft Word documents to audio files.
+This page explains how to convert a Microsoft Word document to audio files.

 !!! important
     The document's extension must be `.doc` or `.docx`.